 I recommend every person at every staffing level receive training in customer service, especially senior managers.

 Well-Managed Companies have a Sales and Operations Plan (S&OP)

 Just as critical as the mission statement is the S&OP.
 The mission statement is what the company wants to accomplish.
 The S&OP is the company’s plan to get there.
-To understand the importance of the S&OP let’s say you wanted one of your employees to go from California to New York.
-You don’t tell them what transportation to take or how to pay for it, where in New York you want then to go, where they will stay and for how long, and what you want them to do when they get there.
+To understand the importance of the S&OP, let’s say you wanted one of your employees to go from California to New York.
+You don’t tell them what transportation to take or how to pay for it, where in New York you want them to go, where they will stay and for how long, and what you want them to do when they get there.
 What do you think their chances of success are?
-Trying to accomplish the company’s mission without an S&OP laying out management’s vision on how to accomplish the mission will result in similar results.
+Trying to accomplish the company’s mission without an S&OP laying out management’s vision on how to achieve the mission will result in similar results.
 Everyone in the company should have access to this document.

 Our Leadership Essentials for Policymakers and Senior Managers course covers the mission statement and the S&OP plus more.